TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 The board comes with *three* LEDs, two located at the *output terminals*, and third one next to the *XL4015*.

-* **Full:** the green LED closest to the *output terminals* lights up when the *input terminals* are connected to power but *no load* is drawing energy from the *output terminals*.
+* **Full:** the (green or red) LED closest to the *output terminals* lights up when the *input terminals* are connected to power but *no load* is drawing energy from the *output terminals*.
 This is the equivalent of a battery being fully charged and no longer drawing energy.
-* **Charging:** the blue LED next to the latter lights when there is a load connected to the *output terminal* that draws current.
+* **Charging:** the (blue or red) LED next to the latter lights when there is a load connected to the *output terminal* that draws current.
 This is the equivalent of a battery being charged.
 * **Constant Current:** the red LED next to the *XL4015* lights up when the *constant current* mode is active.
 This is the case whenever the *output current* is going to exceed the maximum current you set with the trim poti closer to the *output terminals*.
-*

 > [!NOTE]
-> The original boards used three differently colored LEDs.
-Some cloned boards copied this while other boards today use three red LEDs instead.
+> The original board design comes with three differently colored LEDs and is clearly preferrable.
+You can identify it by the printed LED description on the board back side.
+The next best choice is the *black* board from *Tenstar* that uses one *blue* and two *red* LEDs.
+All other tested boards use all *red* LEDs which are much harder to interpret.

-#### Setting CV and CC
+### Setting CV and CC

-There are two *10K* (*W103*) *trim potentiometers* to set *constant voltage* and *constant current*:
+To set the desired *constant voltage* and *constant current*, there are two blue multi-turn *10K* (*W103*) *trim potentiometers*:

-* **Constant Voltage:** Use the *trim pot* directly next to the *XL4015* to set the *output voltage*.
-Turn the screw *counter-clockwise* to lower the voltage, and *clockwise* to raise it.
-You cannot raise it above the *input voltage* you are supplying.
-If you supply a relatively low voltage, it may take a considerably number of spins in *counter-clockwise* direction to visibly lower the voltage.

-*  **Constant Current:** Use the *trim pot* that is located next to the electrolytic converter to set the *maximum current* you want to allow.
-To do this safely, either connect an *electronic load* to the *output terminals*, or connect a *real* load to it and place a *multimeter* in *Ampere*-mode in series. **Do not short circuit the output terminals to set constant current.
-This can destroy the board.** Next, turn the potentiometer screw *counter-clockwise* to lower the *constant current* until you see the current change.
-It may take a number of turns of the screw in *counter-clockwise* direction until the current changes.
+#### Setting Constant Voltage

+The trim pot next to the *XL4015* controls the *constant voltage*: turn it *clockwise* to *increase* the voltage.
+The maximum voltage cannot be higher than the *input voltage* you are supplying.

+> [!TIP]
+> Always set the *constant voltage* first.
+This sets the *maximum possible output voltage*.

+To set the *constant voltage*, connect the *input* to a power source, and connect the *output* to a *multimeter* in *Voltage* mode.
+Make sure the multimeter voltage range is high enough to measure voltages up to your *input voltage*.

+The multimeter should display the actual *voltage* at the *output terminal* now.

+If this voltage is equal to the *input* voltage, turn the trim pot *counter-clockwise* until the multimeter starts to display lower voltages.
+It can take multiple *counter-clockwise* turns of the trim pot until you see the *output voltage* change.

+#### Setting Constant Current

+The trim pot next to the *output terminals* controls the *constant voltage*: turn it *clockwise* to *increase* the current.

+To set the *constant current*, turn the trim pot *all the way counter-clockwise* until each new turn just produces a *click* sound.
+This sets the *constant current* to the lowest setting.
+Then connect the *input* to a power source, and connect your load to the *output terminals*.

+The *red constant current LED* next to the *XL4015* lights up.
+Turn the trim pot now *clockwise* until your load (i.e. LED) receives sufficient power.
+If your load is *over-current sensitive* (like LEDs) you may want to add a multimeter in *Ampere* mode *in series* to your load to read the actual current.

+If your load is *not sensitive* towards over-current, after you connected it to the *output terminals*, simply turn the trim pot *clockwise* until the *red constant current LED* turns *completely off* (no flicker or dim light).
+Now the current is limited to just a bit over the current that your load currently draws.

+> [!TIP]
+> If you own an *electronic load*, setting *constant current* can be extra safe and precise: you can set the *constant current* before you actually connect any *real load*, and the electronic load provides you with precise information about the *current*.
+>
+> Connect your electronic load to the *output terminals*.
+Next, set the load to the desired current (**never ever** exceed the board specs: **50W** or **5A**, whichever is **lower**).
+Turn on the load now.
+>
+> It draws precisely the set amount of current now.
+If the *constant current LED* next to the *XL4015* is *on*, turn the trim pot *clockwise* until the LED switches off completely (no flicker or dim light).
+If the LED is *off*, turn the trim pot *counter-clockwise* until the LED is *on*, then turn it *clockwise* again until the LED is completely off.

 <details><summary>How do Constant Voltage and Constant Current Really Work?</summary><br/>